moj-analytical-services/user-guidance/source/documentation/apps/static-app.md

 Repeat the following process for each of the environments (`dev`, `prod`) that you require.

 You can follow the instructions for each step individually, with a pull request for each, or complete all steps and include all the files in a single pull request.

+> [!NOTE]
+> Wait for CI checks to pass before requesting a review on your pull requests.
-All pull requests need to be posted in the `#ask-cloud-platform` slack channel.
+> Request a review by sending a message including a link to your PR in the `#ask-cloud-platform` slack channel.

 ### Overview